-PRO: The Titans used their second-round selection in the 2021 NFL Draft on technically-sound offensive lineman Dillon Radunz with the expectation that he would compete for playing time along the offensive front as a rookie.
-The 6-foot-6-inch, 301-pounder brings athleticism and versatility to the position group.
+PRO: The Titans used their second-round selection in the 2021 NFL Draft on offensive lineman Dillon Radunz (pronounced "RAY-dinz"), who brings athleticism and versatility to the position group.
+During his first two seasons, the 6-foot-6-inch, 301-pounder appeared in 23 games with five starts.
 A native of Becker, Minn., Radunz declared for the NFL Draft after North Dakota State's lone fall game his senior season, choosing to forego the Bisons' spring football schedule.
 He started 32 collegiate games at NDSU and was a member of four Missouri Valley Football Conference championship teams and three NCAA Division I football national championships.

 • Radunz has a long history with the jersey number 75.
 At Becker (Minn.)
 High School, No. 75 was passed down from the previous player of the year to him.
 After he won the player of the year award, he passed it on to the next winner.
 Then he was issued the number at North Dakota State and later passed it on to his younger brother, Nick.

 • The community fellowship program Alcoholics Anonymous has a special place in Radunz's life due to his father's struggles with alcoholism.
 His father, Jeff, passed away at the age of 45 in an alcohol-related incident when Dillon was 12.

 • During the COVID-19 pandemic in 2020-21, Radunz took up golfing and went hog hunting for the first time in Oklahoma.
 He is also trying to learn how to play the guitar.

 • The Becker, Minn., native was selected by the Titans in the second round (53rd overall) of the 2021 NFL Draft.